Category: Germany

 Screenings

-Now more than ever we all long for order in which fairness, justice and compassion for all people is demonstrated by our respective governments.
-Saint Hildegard had her own “unruly-ness” to the powers of the church by allowing an excommunicated nobleman to be buried in the cemetery at the convent.
+Now more than ever, we all long for an order in which fairness, justice, and compassion for all people is demonstrated by our respective governments.
+Saint Hildegard had her own “unruly-ness” toward the powers of the Church — allowing an excommunicated nobleman to be buried in the cemetery at the convent, defying the direct orders of the Bishop of Mainz.
 Whose teaching was she following in taking that unruly action?
 That teaching is still relevant today.

 Isn’t it time you became unruly?
 In unruliness, find your own mystic heart.